-Swedish Meteorological and Hydrological Institute
+Dr Phil Graham, Swedish Meteorological and Hydrological Institute

 Dr Phil Graham is currently International Programme Manager for Climate and Water Development at the Swedish Meteorological and Hydrological Institute (SMHI).
 He has a broad background in water resources management, climate change assessment, capacity development, hydro-meteorological and climate services.
 His experience of over 30 years spans from village water supply in rural Africa to advanced modelling tools.
-He is on leave from his post as an international advisor on climate and water for the Belgian Development Agency under the Vietnamese Ministry of Planning and Investment.
+He previously worked in Vietnam as an international advisor on climate and water for the Belgian Development Agency under the Vietnamese Ministry of Planning and Investment.

-Dr. Graham holds a PhD in Civil and Environmental Engineering from the Swedish Royal Institute of Technology, where he is also Docent (Associate Professor).
-He completed his Master’s studies in water resources planning and management at Colorado State University.
-He has long experience in water resources management, hydrological and hydraulic modelling.
-A key focus of his recent work has been on assessing impacts of climate change on hydrological systems and water resources.
-He has published numerous scientific articles, contributed to the IPCC assessment reports and was a lead author and co-coordinator for the Assessment of Climate Change for the Baltic Sea.
+Phil holds a PhD in Civil and Environmental Engineering from the Swedish Royal Institute of Technology, where he is also Docent (Associate Professor).
+His Master’s studies were in water resources planning and management at Colorado State University.
+He has long experience in water resources management, climate science, hydrological and hydraulic modelling.
+A key focus of recent work has been on assessing impacts of climate change on hydrological systems and water resources.
+He has published numerous scientific articles, contributed to the IPCC assessment reports and was a lead author for the Assessment of Climate Change for the Baltic Sea.

-Dr. Graham combines applied research with consulting and capacity building applications where he serves as either project manager or senior expert.
+Phil combines applied research with consulting and capacity development.
 This includes a wide range of projects covering both technical and organisational development.
 He also contributes as lecturer/expert to international training programmes.
-He has worked with applications in Europe, Southern Africa, Middle East/North Africa, USA and Southeast Asia.
+He has worked with applications in Africa, Europe, the Middle East, Southeast Asia and USA.